-Through Gondwana Choirs, Chris has conducted Gondwana Singers at National Choral School in Sydney (2014, 2015, invited for 2017), Gondwana Young Men’s Choir (Festival of Voices 2015, Tasmania) as well as festivals and workshops throughout Australia, New Zealand and Samoa.
-Chris co-conducted the Cairns Gondwana Indigenous Children’s Choir with Lyn Williams (OAM) from 2013 through 2016.
+Through Gondwana Choirs, Chris has conducted at National Choral School in Sydney (2014, 2015, 2017, 2019), several Cairns Songfests, notably alongside the Vienna Boy’s Choir (2017), Gondwana Young Men’s Choir (Festival of Voices 2015, Tasmania) and he co-conducted the Cairns Gondwana Indigenous Children’s Choir with Lyn Williams (OAM) from 2012 through 2016.
+Chris has conducted at festivals and workshops throughout Australia, New Zealand and Samoa.

 As Associate Conductor of the New Zealand Secondary Students’ Choir (2007-2008), Chris toured throughout New Zealand and to South America.